devert/vagrant-nodejs-app-starter/README.md

     > vagrant ssh
     > node proj-name/app.js

-After running the above commands you should be able to browse to http://locahost:8080 and see "Hello World!"
+After running the above commands you should be able to browse to http://locahost:3000/ and see "Hello World!" on your host machine.
+Changes to files via the host machine will immediately be updated on the guest VM as well.
+You'll just have to remember to start and stop the node server.
+Or you can install a daemon tool like [Forever](https://github.com/nodejitsu/forever) to watch for updates to your application files (details below).
+Now get in there and build something awesometronic with Node.js!

-## Optional (But Awesome)
+## Optional (But Pretty Great)

 #### Vagrant
 * Keep Vagrant VM's VirtualBox Guest Additions up to date with [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin.